Document Extractor Online Documentation

 Click the “Using Modern Authentication” button to connect to your SharePoint server using Modern Authentication.
 The Using Modern Authentication configuration screen will be displayed as shown below.

 Regardless of the Authentication method you chose, please make sure the document location you wish to use exists in your SharePoint prior entering the connection details.
 After entering valid credentials to your SharePoint, the “SharePoint document library” dropdown will be populated with the document libraries that are found there.
-Pick the one in which you would like the files from Salesforce to be uploaded to and Test your connection.
+Pick the one in which you would like the files from Salesforce to be uploaded to.

 The standard file details that can be stored on SharePoint are: